chohongmin/CKKS_tutorial/README.md

 ### Step 7.
 CoeffToSlot
 In this step, the CoeffToSlot algorithm in the case of logN=10 is implemented.
 FFT matrices are grouped by three matrices, of which rotation keys are generated.
 Then the CoeffToSlot is carried out.

-### Convert_poly_to_binarytreeForm
+### Step 8.
+EvalPoly
-Converts a polynomial in the Chebyshev form to the form of Binary-tree evaluation.
+Converts a polynomial in the Chebyshev form to the form of Binary-tree evaluation, and evaluate the polynomial in the cases of degree=2,4,8,...,256.